-We are also, subject to certain exceptions, subject to certain customary standstill provisions that prohibit us from, among other things, engaging in any solicitation of proxies or consents relating to the election of directors, proposing a matter for submission to a vote of stockholders of Charter or calling a meeting of the stockholders of Charter or taking any action or making any public statement not approved by the Charter board to seek to control or influence the management, the board or the policies of Charter.
-These standstill limitations will cease to apply to us beginning in January 2016 if Charter elects to terminate its obligation to nominate our designees for election at 2016 annual meeting of stockholders, as described above.
-In addition, the standstill limitations will cease to apply once we own less than 5% of Charter common stock and upon termination by either party in 2017 and thereafter as described above.
+Pursuant to the Charter Stockholders Agreement, as amended, we have agreed, subject to certain exceptions, to certain customary standstill provisions.
+Such provisions prohibit us, our controlled affiliates and our representatives from, among other things, engaging in any solicitation of proxies or consents relating to the election of directors with respect to Charter; proposing any matter for submission to a vote of stockholders of Charter or seeking to call a meeting of the stockholders of Charter; forming, joining, encouraging the formation of, or engaging in discussions relating to the formation of, or participating in, any group of persons (other than a group comprised solely of us and our affiliates) that would be required to file a statement on Schedule 13D with the SEC as a "person" within the meaning of Section 13(d)(3) of the Exchange Act; or taking any action, alone or in concert with others, or making any public statement not approved by the Charter Board, in each case, to seek to control or influence the management, the Charter Board or the policies of Charter or any of its subsidiaries other than, in each case, through participation on the Charter Board and the applicable committees pursuant to the Charter Stockholders Agreement, as amended.
+These standstill limitations will cease to apply to us beginning in January 2016 if Charter elects to terminate its obligation to nominate the director designees for election at the 2016 annual meeting of stockholders, as described above.
+In addition, the standstill limitations will cease to apply once we own less than 5% of the Charter common stock and upon termination by either party beginning in 2017 as described above.
+The standstill limitations also cease to apply upon the occurrence of certain events set forth in the Charter Stockholders Agreement, including Charter's solicitation of proposals (without similarly soliciting us) or entry into a definitive agreement, in each case, for a change of control transaction or a third party commences a tender or exchange offer for at least 50.1% of the Charter common stock which would result in a change of control of Charter and which offer is not opposed by Charter.

-In addition, subject to certain exceptions, we have agreed that we will not, directly or indirectly, acquire voting securities of Charter in excess of 35% prior to January 2016 and in excess of 39.99% indefinitely.
+In addition, subject to certain exceptions, we have agreed that we will not, directly or indirectly, acquire voting securities of Charter if, after giving effect to such acquisition, we, our controlled affiliates and representatives would hold in excess of 35% of Charter's outstanding voting securities prior to January 2016 and in excess of 39.99% thereafter.